-The Global Climate Strike will occur on September 20 and is being supported by a wide range of groups, including PWDA.
+The Global Climate Strike is supported by a wide range of groups, including PWDA.

 Recently, the United Nations has passed a resolution about human rights and climate change that include “recognizing that persons with disabilities are among the most adversely affected in an emergency, sustaining disproportionately higher rates of morbidity and mortality, and at the same time being among those least able to have access to emergency support”.

 Human Rights Watch says that “Governments need to reach out and listen to people with disabilities, who are among those who feel, or will feel, more acutely the adverse effects of environmental change, and will be important leaders in fighting it.”